maziac/DeZog/documentation/ReverseEngineeringUsage.md

 # Reverse Engineering with DeZog

-DeZog's primary goal is to develop new Z80 SW and debug it.
+Up to version 2.x DeZog's primary goal was to develop **new** Z80 SW and debug it.

-But another way to use DeZog is for reverse engineering of existing SW.
+Beginning with version 3 another way to use DeZog is for reverse engineering of existing SW.

-The process is shown here with MAME as an example.

 When reverse engineering existing SW the whole object code already exists whereas the source code, i.e. the commented assembler sources normally do not exist.
 The goal of reverse engineering is to discover the purpose of the binary code by disassembling and debugging it.